Edward Happer is a registered dietitian and health blogger. He owns a nutrition clinic and shares his experience in running a business.

-The amount of audit work is determined by judgement, requirements of professional bodies and legislation, agreed terms of the engagement, and the need to exercise professional skepticism.
-The ability to reduce audit risk is limited by the necessity to sample, inherent limitations in any accounting and control systems, possible fraudulent collusion, and certain evidence that is not persuasive or conclusive.
+The amount of audit work is determined by judgement, professional bodies and legislation requirements, agreed-on terms of engagement, and the need to exercise professional scepticism.
+The ability to reduce audit risk is limited by the necessity to sample, inherent limitations in any accounting and control systems, possible fraudulent collusion and certain evidence that is not persuasive or conclusive.

 The audit opinion is given on whether the financial statements give a true and fair view of the entity’s financial statements and whether they have been properly prepared in accordance with the applicable reporting framework.
 This opinion is reached after: